The Best State Parks Near Orlando

 Wekiwa Springs State Park is one of the best state parks near Orlando for kids.
 This park is approximately 20 minutes to the north of Orlando.

-Your family will love hiking the trails in this tropical paradise.
-History is abundant in this park.
 The Timucuan Indians used to fish in the Wekiva River.
-You can rent a kayak or canoe and head out on the river.
+Now, you can rent a kayak or canoe and head out on the river.
 A stand-up paddleboard tour is another fun option.
+You can also walk along the boardwalk.

 Photo is property of Wekiwa Springs State Park.